2023 Most Popular Linguistics & Literature Bachelor's Degree Schools

 The average amount in student loans that comparative literature majors at Georgia State take out while working on their Bachelor's Degree is $23,356.

-With a ranking of #25, Montclair State University did quite well on this year’s most popular schools for linguistics and comparative literature students working on their bachelor’s degree.
-Located in the suburb of Montclair, Montclair State is a public college with a very large student population.
+Montclair State University ranked #25 on this year’s Most Popular Linguistics & Literature Bachelor’s Degree Schools list.
+Located in the suburb of Montclair, Montclair State is a public school with a fairly large student population.

 About 79% of the students majoring in comparative literature at the school are women while 21% are male.